-We have a long history of supporting local and national charities and providing money, time, products and services that make a real difference to our communities.
+We have a long history of supporting local and national charities, providing money, time, products and services that make a real difference to our communities.
 When offering our support, it's important we check that the organisations we support are appropriate, legitimate and are helping our communities in the way we would expect.
 This helps us to make sure that any donations we make do not cause harm to our reputation and protects all colleagues from legal or financial challenges.

-- Support your agreed local charity or GroceryAid. - Carry out due diligence on any charity we are planning to support. - Never pressure your suppliers to make donations (money, goods or services) to charities Booker is supporting. - Never allow Booker funds to be given to charities that may harm Booker's reputation.
+- Support our established charity partners. - Carry out integrity due diligence on any charity we are planning to support, if the charity is not an established partner. - Only make charitable donations with the appropriate authority; follow the delegation of authority schedule set out in the Charitable Donations policy and obtain the correct approval. - Follow our internal fund raising procedures and guidance. - Never pressure your suppliers to make donations (money, goods or services) to charities Tesco is supporting. - Never allow Tesco funds to be given to charities that may harm Tesco's reputation.

-- Q My branch is looking to support the local youth group by donating £50 worth of products for their Christmas raffle.
-What do I need to do? - A As the donation is coming from Booker, you should be sure the youth group is an appropriate choice and that they are a registered charity; refer to your local charity donations guidance.
-Remember to get the appropriate authority (your Area Manager) before agreeing to the donation. - Q We're working with our supplier to run a 3-week promotion on toothpaste where 5% of every sale will be donated to charity.
-What process do I follow? - A This type of promotion is known as cause-related marketing (CRM) and must be approved by the relevant Director of Trading.
-All CRM activity must be supported by a signed contract given the possible tax implications and the Legal and Tax departments may need to be consulted. - Q My supplier has invited me to a charity awards dinner.
-Can I accept? - A You will need to find out the total value of the entertainment.
-If it is above the stated limit in the Gifts, Benefits & Hospitality policy you cannot accept it.
-If lower than the stated limit, get your manager's approval and log it on the Gift register.
+- Q My store is looking to support the local youth group by donating £50 worth of products for their Christmas raffle.
+What do I need to do? - A As the donation is coming from Tesco, you should be sure the youth group is an appropriate choice and that they are a registered charity; refer to your local charity donations guidance.
+Remember to get the appropriate authority before agreeing to the donation; as this is under £500 it will be your store manager. - Q We're working with our supplier to run a 3-week promotion on toothpaste where 5% of every sale will be donated to charity.
+What process do I follow? - A This type of promotion is known as cause-related marketing (CRM) and must be approved by the business unit Product Director (as set out in the Group Charitable Donations policy).
+All CRM activity must be supported by a signed contract given the possible tax implications.